 This begins from S1 onwards with pupils having class jobs and responsibilities.
 Employers are invited in to talk about their jobs to pupils.
-This session we plan talks from people who help us for example policemen to local employers, for example, Soapworks.
+In the past we have had talks from people who help us for example policemen to local employers, for example, Soapworks.